TromsFylkestrafikk/ipcamera/README.md

 Images can be modified before publishing, and this requires the configuration to have a working disk for incoming files which is different from published disk.
-If this is enabled, interested parties may modify the image in the `TromsFylkestrafikk\Camera\Events\ProcessImage` event.
-In here a `Spatie\Image\Image` object is subject for modification
+If this is enabled, a Laravel pipeline is set up for interested parties to act upon.
+See config/camera.php and the section `Camera image manipulation` for further implementation details.

 ## Usage